LucasDelfino92/morrowindsharp/visuals.md

 - [**Bound Weapon Replacer**](https://www.nexusmods.com/morrowind/mods/41778) by Trainwiz: replaces bound weaponry with an effect similar to Skyrim's.
 - [**Bound Weapon Replacer Fix**](https://www.nexusmods.com/morrowind/mods/46396) by Leyawynn: fixes the bad texture paths in Trainwiz's bound weapon replacer.
 - [**Cave Drips**](https://www.nexusmods.com/morrowind/mods/43488) by R-Zero: adds a visual effect to all vanilla cave drip sound emitters.
   - This mod is incorrectly packaged.
-Set the proper **Data** directory in Mod Organizer 2.
+Set the proper **Data** directory in MO2.
 - [**correctUV Diverse Ore Veins**](http://mw.modhistory.com/download-42-13484) by CJW-Craigor and Nich: matches the ore container textures to the caves the containers are placed in, with better UV mapping by Nich.
 - [**Facelift**](https://www.nexusmods.com/morrowind/mods/47617) by kartoffels: vanilla-friendly improvement of the head meshes and textures.
   - If you are *not* using **Intelligent Textures**, delete/hide the **Textures** folder for visual consistency.